 litigation in the Employment Tribunals.

 Employment regulation has changed dramatically in recent years, becoming increasingly complex and onerous to employers.
-If you require advice regarding an employment issue, call 0113 284 5023 or alterntiavely email firstname.lastname@example.org to alleiviate any querieies you may have.
+If you require advice regarding an employment issue, call 0113 284 5023 or alterntiavely email firstname.lastname@example.org.

 What happens if an employer decides to close?

 Workers who were ready, available and willing to work usually are entitled to their normal pay if an employer fully or partly closes their business, reduces hours, or if essential staff such as line managers or staff who provide access to the building are unable to get into work.
 If your workplace is closed due to adverse weather e.g. heavy snow fall, your employer will stay pay you.

 Is my employer liable if I slip on snow or ice at work?

 Your employer is required to maintain safety in the workplace, conditions for employees should be safe and free from severe injury.
 An employer may be liable, if such an accident occurs in the workplace and it could have been avoided.

 What are the options if travel is disrupted due to severe weather?

 The sensible and pragmatic advice would be to consider alternatives such as allowing employees to adopt flexible working arrangements, working from home or even at another branch or site or using holidays.

 You could be offered to take paid holiday leave: If there is travel disruption, employers can ask staff to take paid holiday leave.
 There may be options to work flexibly; employers may as workers to work from home.
 If the workplace is closed, employers may ask staff to work at another workplace.
 Ultimately, planning ahead minimises difficulty in times of travel disruptions and adverse weather.